ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 - [VSDFlow](https://github.com/kunalg123/vsdflow) - Installs Yosys, Magic, OpenTimer, OpenSTA and some other supporting tools
 - [OpenLANE Build Scripts](https://github.com/nickson-jose/openlane_build_script) - Install all required OpenROAD and some supporting tools

-# Created a VM on my laptop.
+# Created a VM on my Laptop
 ![Screenshot 2024-04-10 121518](https://github.com/ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/138649249/7c8c315e-fbb4-42f0-9259-68228ead6410)

 # <h1 id="header-1">Day 1- Inception of open-source EDA, OpenLANE and Sky130 PDK</h1>

-## Digital ASIC Design
+# Digital ASIC Design

 It is the process of designing an ASIC chip that uses digital logic components, as opposed to analog.